jeff4/bionotes.github.io/_comp/comp_notes.md

 * 3/13: Wrote additional KNK programs.
 * 3/14: More KNK programs.
 * 3/15: Redrew Phases of Compiler, Figure 1.6 (Aho p.
 5)
+* 3/16: More progress in Aho and Thain books
+* 3/17: More progress in Aho book.

 ## Chapter 2: A Quick Tour
 ### Tools in a typical toolchain